nextcloud/news-updater/README.rst

                             data, error will only log errors
       --config CONFIG, -c CONFIG
                             Path to config file where all parameters except can be defined as key values pair.
-An example is in bin/example_config.ini
+See the README.rst for more information
       --phpini PHPINI, -P PHPINI
                             Custom absolute path to the php.ini file to use for the command line updater.
 If omitted, the default one